fgalindo7/pan/README.md

 - `--branch-name <name>` — provide the slug that follows the prefix (Pan sanitizes it for you).
 - `--commit-first-line <subject>` — supply the commit subject when Pan needs to create a commit.
 - `--commit-body <body>` — optional commit body passed as an additional `git commit -m` argument.
+- `--answers <file>` — load a JSON/YAML file that pre-populates any of the above (file values take priority; flags fill in the gaps).

 Omitted flags fall back to the usual interactive questions, so you can mix scripted and manual flows.
 Example automation: